niravkapoor-kiwi/saas-automation-selenium/Readme.txt

 Selenium Automated Test Cases

 1. init.js - is the starting file for the test cases.
-2. selenium-webdrivers contains platform specific web drivers/ - unzip the Archive.zip and install those drivers
+2. selenium-webdrivers contains platform specific web drivers/ -
 3. For safari , below is the url for the safari webdriver extension : http://selenium-release.storage.googleapis.com/index.html?path=2.45/
 4. In config.js contains the path of web driver folder.
-5. Each Mac and Windows folder contains the OS specific cofniguration.
+5. For platform specific configuration, just change the path in config.js file.

 Test Case :